brugr9/UEPluginVolumeCreator/README.md

 * MeshPlane object as Reference Object
 * geometry subtraction

-#### 2.4.2.
-Ray Steps

-* Number of Raycasting Resampling Steps
+#### 2.4.3.
+Distance Power

+The shader algorithm calculates the current distance of the image slices with respect to the angle of entry of the resampling ray.

-* Default Value: 256
+* Default Value: `1.0`
-* Range [1, 1024]
+* Range: [`0.1`, `2.0`]
+* Resampling Distance Power:
+  * With a value of `1.0` (default) the calculated resampling distance is used.
+  * With values smaller than `1.0` the resampling distance lowers, a so-called oversampling occurs, which may increase visualisation quality.
+  * With values larger than `1.0` the resampling distance grows, a so-called undersampling occurs, which may accelerate rendering.

-Can be seen as an optimization method (cp.
-[Luecke05], *Fragmented Line Ray-Casting*):
+This parameter may be seen as an optimisation method, cp.
+[Luecke05], *Fragmented Line Ray-Casting*:
 > *To lower the number of operations necessary for computing a single frame, [...] the distance between two successive resampling locations, i.e the sampling distance, could be increased, thereby decreasing the number of actual locations used for volume reconstruction.*
 > *However, it is worth mentioning, that incorporating any of these optimization approaches usually tends to result in generated images of less quality compared to an unoptimized ray-casting volume renderer.*

+#### 2.4.4.
+Resampling Steps

+* Default Value: `256`
+* Range: [`1`, `1024`]
+* Maximum Number of Resampling Steps:
+  * A large number means more steps.
+The resampling ray may advance deeper into the cube.
+The hereby resulting rendering may increase visualisation quality by the cost of more computing time.
+  * A small number may decrease rendering quality but is faster.

+* Maximum Number of Resampling Steps
+* Default Value: `256`
+* Range: [`1`, `1024`]
+* Explanation:
+  * A large number means more steps&mdash;the resampling ray may advance deeper into the cube.
+The hereby resulting rendering may increase visualisation quality by the cost of more computing time.
+  * A small number may decrease rendering quality but is faster.

-#### 2.4.3.
+#### 2.4.4.
 Transfer Function

-The Transfer Functions are based on Gradients from `Curve Linear Color` assets, bundled in a `Curve Atlas` asset as Look-Up Table:
+The transfer functions are based on color gradients from `Curve Linear Color` assets, bundled in a Texture 2D `Curve Atlas` asset as Look-Up Table LUT:

-* Curve Linear Color assets named `Curve_TF-[*]_Color`
+* Curve Linear Color *TF* assets named `Curve_TF-[*]_Color`
-* Curve Atlas asset named `T_TF_CurveAtlas`
+* Curve Atlas *TF-LUT* asset named `T_Curve_TF-LUT_ColorAtlas`

-The gradients show values as found in 3D Slicer, Module "Volume Rendering" [Presets on GitHub](https://github.com/Slicer/Slicer/blob/main/Modules/Loadable/VolumeRendering/Resources/presets.xml).
+The gradients represent values as found in 3D-Slicer&trade; Module "Volume Rendering" (cp.
+[Finet et al.]).

-#### 2.4.4.
+#### 2.4.5.
 Alpha Max

+Maximum Opacity Threshold for Early Ray Termination

-Iteratively added up Alpha Value Maximum as Early Ray Termination Threshold
+* Maximum Value from Iteratively added up Alpha Channel
+* Default Value: `0.8`
+* Range: [`0.0`, `1.0`]

 <div style='page-break-after: always'></div>